ptarmiganlabs/butler/butler-docs/docs/install-config.md

   MkDocs is used to create the pages you are reading right now.

+# Security considerations

+* You should make sure to configure the firewall of the server where Buter is running, so it only accepts connections from the desired clients/IP addresses.
+A reasonable first approach would be to configure the firewall to only allow calls from localhost.
+That way calls to Butler can only be made from the server where Butler itself is running.

+* As of right now the MQTT connections are not secured by certificates or passwords.
+For use within a controlled network that might be fine, but nonetheless something to keep in mind.
+Adding certificate based authentication (which MQTT supports) would solve this.

 # Configuration

 Butler uses configuration files in JSON format.
 The config files are stored in the src\\config folder.